 Church of Agios Spyridon

-The Church of Agios (Saint) Spiridon in Nafplion, Peloponnese: The church of Agios Spyridon is located in the Old Town of Nafplion, along the paved streets of the town.
-This church was first built in 1702 with the financing of the Nafplian Brotherhood of Orthodox Greeks.
+The Church of Agios (Saint) Spiridon in Nafplion, Peloponnese: The church of Agios Spyridon is located in the Old Town of Nafplion, along with the paved streets of the town.
+This church was first built in 1702 with the financing of the Nafplion Brotherhood of Orthodox Greeks.
 This is a single-space basilica with a dome and a bell tower constructed in 1853.
 The interior of the church is solemn and there are many Byzantine icons and paintings around the walls.

 This church has an important historical role for the Greeks.
 It was there that on September 27th, 1831, the first governor of the newly-established Greek State, Ioannis Kapodistrias, was assassinated by his political opponents, some men from the Mavrokordatos family, a wealthy and strong family that time in Greece who had contributed a lot in the Greek War of Independence.

 That Sunday morning, Kapodistrias was going to the Holy Mass.
-As usually, he prefered this church that was dedicated to Saint Spiridon, the protector of his homeland, Corfu.
+As usually, he preferred this church that was dedicated to Saint Spiridon, the protector of his homeland, Corfu.
 Few men appeared from the stairs opposite the church and shot him.
 In fact, some of these bullets still have their prints against the wall of the church.
 These prints have been framed in a glass case.